St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 Cameras at the ready, this is a winner!

-#8 What to Prep for Your Visit
+#8 What to Prep for Your St Paul’s Visit

 So now we come to my final tip for visiting St Paul’s Cathedral and that is about how to prep for your time here.

-Largely this involves, what to bring, as we’ve already touched on the need to be fit to conquer those steep stairs up to the gallery!
+Largely this involves, what to bring, as we’ve already touched on, the need to be fit to conquer those steep stairs up to the gallery!

 So, as I’ve just mentioned in the section above, a camera is a must for your trip to St Paul’s, especially if you want to snap those amazing aerial views over London.